Royals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the favorite five times over their past 10 games and lost each of those contests.
+- In six games as the favorite over the last 10 matchups, the Royals have a record of 0-6.

-- The Royals and their opponents have combined to hit the over three times in their last 10 games with a total.
+- In their last 10 games with a total, the Royals and their opponents have combined to hit the over four times.

-- The Royals have a record of 2-3-0 ATS over their last 10 games.
-The average over/under established by bookmakers in Kansas City's past five contests has been 9.3, a span in which the Royals and their opponents have finished under each time.
+- The Royals have a record of 2-4-0 ATS over their last 10 games.

 Royals Betting Records & Stats

-- The Royals have been listed as the moneyline favorite a total of eight times this season, and they've lost all of those games.
+- The Royals have yet to win a game they played as the moneyline favorite this season, going 0-9.

-- Kansas City has played as moneyline favorites of -145 or shorter in only one game this season, which it lost.
+- Kansas City has played three games as moneyline favorites with odds of -140 or shorter without a win.

-- Based on this matchup's moneyline, the Royals have an implied win probability of 59.2%.
+- The Royals have an implied moneyline win probability of 58.3% in this game.

-- Kansas City has combined with opponents to hit the over on the total 24 times this season for a 24-31-2 record against the over/under.
+- Kansas City has played in 58 games with over/under set, and have combined with opponents to go over the total 25 times (25-31-2).

+- The Royals have collected a 4-5-0 record against the spread this season (covering 44.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!